ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 address: aleo1zeklp6dd8e764spe74xez6f8w27dlua3w7hl4z2uln03re52egpsv46ngg
 ```

-Let's make some bank transactions.
-We'll take the role of the bank and issue 100 tokens to the user.
-We swap the private key into `.env` and run the `issue` function.
-The inputs are simply the recipient of the issuance and the amount.
+Make some bank transactions.
+First, act as the bank.
+Issue 100 tokens to the user.
+Put the bank's private key in `.env`.
+Run the `issue` function.
+Specify the recipient and the amount.

 ```bash
 echo "